 Golden Rock Inn

 The aforementioned Golden Rock Inn isn't just the starting point for the Source Trail, but also a lovely restaurant and bar as well.
-The delicious food, which includes fresh fish caught locally, is matched by the beautiful ambiance, this is simply enchanting at any time of the day, but especially in the evening.
-The lush gardens are worth a stroll as well.
+The delicious food, which includes fresh fish caught locally, is matched by the beautiful ambiance, this is simply enchanting at any time of the day, but especially so in the evening.
+After your meal, be sure to have a stroll through the lush garments that surround the place as well.
+They are definitely worth a look.

 The Gin Trap